JBowns/toothless/README.md

 ## :computer: Usage
 The primary command for most cases will be `toothless publish`, however assuming something catastrophic occurs Toothless also gives you the granularity to execute each part of the workflow independently.

+### toothless verify

+Verify gathers information about npm, github and git so that it can ensure the repository is in a valid state before attempting to publish.

 ### toothless version

 This command carries out the appropriate validation, blocks the repository and then calls `lerna version --yes --no-commit-hooks --no-push` this results in a publish commit and tag being generated.